2008 U.S. Open (golf): First round

-First roundThursday, June 12, 2008The leaders after the first round were two little-known American players, Justin Hicks, a 33-year-old Nationwide Tour player, and Kevin Streelman, a 29-year-old PGA Tour rookie.
+The leaders after the first round were two little-known American players, Justin Hicks, a 33-year-old Nationwide Tour player, and Kevin Streelman, a 29-year-old PGA Tour rookie.
 They both shot 3 under-par 68s to lead four other players at 69 (−2), including the 2006 champion, Geoff Ogilvy.
 The top three ranked players in the world were paired together for the first two rounds, but none of them broke par for the day: Woods 72 (+1), Phil Mickelson 71 (E), Adam Scott 73 (+2).
 Woods was playing his first event since the Masters, after undergoing arthroscopic knee surgery, and Scott was playing with a broken little finger on his right hand.
 The World Golf Rankings were also used for three other pairings, making four pairings include the top 12 golfers in the world.
 Defending champion Ángel Cabrera shot 79 (+8).
 Mark Calcavecchia withdrew after playing nine holes with an injured knee and foot.
 In all, 11 players shot sub-par rounds and the scoring average was 75.58.